-Prerequisites: Completion of previous course or equivalent Other: Throughout the term, students prepare for the AP exam offered in early May.
-Some colleges and universities may grant college credit to students who score a 3, 4 or 5 on the AP exam.
+Prerequisites: Completion of previous course or equivalent Other: Throughout the term, students prepare

+Throughout the term, students prepare for the AP exam offered in early May.
 See the Learning Options for Students section on page 17 for more information about AP exams, fees and credit transfers.
-Students in grades 10-12 may have the option of earning college credit through EvCC.
-See the Learning Options for Students section on page 17 for more information about the College in the High School program.
+Students may have the option of earning college credit through CiHS.
+See the Learning Options for Students section on page 17 for more information about the CiHS program.